 We have all been brought near.
 All of us.
 One King, One People, One Torah.

-All who are native-born shall do these things in this manner, in presenting an offering made by fire, a sweet aroma to HaShem.
-And if a stranger dwells with you, or whoever is among you throughout your generations, and would present an offering made by fire, a sweet aroma to HaShem, just as you do, so shall he do.
-One ordinance shall be for you of the assembly and for the stranger who dwells with you, an ordinance forever throughout your generations; as you are, so shall the stranger be before HaShem.
+All who are native-born shall do these things in this manner, in presenting an offering made by fire, a sweet aroma to Yehovah.
+And if a stranger dwells with you, or whoever is among you throughout your generations, and would present an offering made by fire, a sweet aroma to Yehovah, just as you do, so shall he do.
+One ordinance shall be for you of the assembly and for the stranger who dwells with you, an ordinance forever throughout your generations; as you are, so shall the stranger be before Yehovah.
 One law and one custom shall be for you and for the stranger who dwells with you.’”

 We remain steadfast that there is only One King, there is only One People, and that we have been given One Torah.